 Undersea Laboratory Aquarius

-An undersea habitat known as Aquarius begins operation off the coast of Key Largo, Florida.
+An undersea habitat known as Aquarius begins operation in the U.S. Virgin Islands.
+It is later moved to its current location, 3.5 miles (5.6 kilometers) off the coast of Key Largo in the Florida Keys National Marine Sanctuary.
 Aquarius resembles an underwater apartment and lab that can accommodate six-person teams during 10-day missions.
 Scientists live, eat and sleep in the habitat and work outside for six to nine hours each day.
 Aquarius operates until 1996 and helps revolutionize the study of coral reefs.

 Seafloor Mapping from Space

-Declassification of Geosat satellite radar altimetry data leads to worldwide mapping of the sea floor from space by Walter Smith and Dave Sandwell.
+Declassification of Geosat satellite radar altimetry data leads to worldwide mapping of the sea floor from space.
+Launched in 1985 by the U.S. Navy, Geosat measures the height of the sea surface by bouncing a radar beam off it.
+In 1995, the Navy finally declassifies the Geosat data.
+David Sandwell of the Scripps Institution of Oceanography and Walter Smith of the National Oceanic and Atmospheric Administration are able to use this data to make detailed maps of the ocean floor.
 Their observed data significantly enhances accuracy over earlier images of the ocean basin.

 Autosub is Launched